webpack/webpack-dev-middleware/README.md

 Type: `Array`
 Default: `undefined`

-This property allows a user to pass the list of HTTP request methods accepted by the server.
+This property allows a user to set HTTP request methods accepted by the server.

+By default all HTTP request methods are accepted by the server.

 ### headers